Sigma X-mount lenses for Fujifilm

 - OS: means the lens has internal stabilization

-In addition to these four classic lenses, Sigma now offers an ultra-wide-angle zoom lens, the Sigma 10-18mm f/2.8 DC DN Contemporary, a classic standard zoom lens (18-50mm f/2.8 DC DN), and a zoom telephoto lens, the Sigma 100-400mm f/5-6.3 DG DN OS Contemporary.
+In addition to these four classic lenses, Sigma also offers an ultra-wide-angle zoom, the Sigma 10-18mm f/2.8 DC DN Contemporary, a standard zoom, the 18-50mm f/2.8 DC DN, and a telephoto zoom, the Sigma 100-400mm f/5-6.3 DG DN OS Contemporary.

 To give you a clearer idea of the main characteristics of these lenses, I’ve summarized them in the table below.